tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 `deliveryScheduleIncludingRequests`, `prices` and `pricesIncludingRequests` are only available in the new webhook, using the "Orders Webhook Integration" configuration in your company profile page, and are also available in the `order-search` API when using polling.
 {% endhint %}

+## Current delivery line

+* `scheduledDelivery`: the current aggregated delivery line with logistics info, see [Simple Delivery Schedule](#simple-delivery-schedule) below.

+In case of the simple delivery schedule, there is no `scheduledDeliveryIncludingRequests` variant available.
+Please let [support](support.md) know when you need this field.

 ### Status